Said307/Tutorial-Ecommerce/README.md

 ## Learning Outcome

-*   testing classes to test django views and models.
+*   creating testing classes to test django views and models.
-*   context processors and model managers.
+*   using context processors and model managers.
 *   getting familiar with django sessions.